On average your neighbors pay $70 a month.See Your Rates

 Tucson, Arizona is home to the University of Arizona Wildcats, whose basketball team boasts the third highest winning percentage in the nation over the last 20 years.
 The Wildcats made 25 consecutive NCAA tournaments between 1985 and 2009, the second highest record in NCAA history.
 So, bear down on your car insurance and make sure you’re getting the cheapest rates possible.

 How much is car insurance in Tucson, AZ?
 Residents shouldn't be surprised to learn that average car insurance rates in Tucson are higher than both the state and national averages.
-On average, auto insurance Arizona costs $837.24 a year.
-The national average cost is $866.31.
-However, you can be sure that rates in Tucson are higher than the state average.
+The average cost of auto insurance in Arizona is $843.92.
+The national average price is $889.01 per year.

 Prices may vary depending on your driving record and the number of claims filed in your zip code.